Automation Anywhere and AWS Bring the Power of Generative AI to Mission Critical Mainstream Enterprise Processes

 Leveraging Amazon SageMaker with Amazon Bedrock, Automation Anywhere will allow thousands of customers to immediately take full advantage of its suite of enhanced intelligent automation services

-SAN JOSE, Calif., June 1, 2023 /PRNewswire/ -- Automation Anywhere, the #1 leader in cloud-native intelligent automation, today announced it is working with Amazon Web Services (AWS) to bring intelligent automation and generative AI innovations to market.
+LONDON, June 6, 2023 /PRNewswire/ -- Automation Anywhere, the #1 leader in cloud-native intelligent automation, today announced it is working with Amazon Web Services (AWS) to bring intelligent automation and generative AI innovations to market.
 Leveraging Amazon SageMaker JumpStart, a service that delivers open-source, pre-trained models and Amazon Bedrock, a fully managed service from AWS that makes pre-trained Foundation Models (FMs) easily accessible via an API, Automation Anywhere will offer customers with greater choice, flexibility and reliability for their generative AI deployments.

 "Our vision has always been to make automation accessible to everyone, anywhere," said Mihir Shukla, CEO, and Co-Founder.
 "Putting our cloud-native Automation Success Platform on AWS was the first step, and now through intelligent automation fused with generative AI on AWS we enable every employee in every company with the potential to transform business and reshape the way we live and work."